djoksimo/djoksimo/README.md

 ### Hi there, I'm Danilo 👋

-I'm a third-year software engineering student and the Co-Founder of [Scena 360](https://links.scena360.com/ZIm0cg).
+I'm a third-year software engineering student and a Co-Founder of [Scena 360](https://links.scena360.com/ZIm0cg).

 🚀 I'm currently making virtual gatherings feel more like in-person gatherings.